Group-9-VUW/Mission-Control/project_requirement/section-3-7.md

 The software will be as effective as the team can make it.
 During development, the aim will be to make the most effective and efficient version of the software.
 However, once the project is finished, new software for the same purpose by a different team may be available for use, which may surpass our software in terms of effectiveness and efficiency.

 ### Usability
 Much like the effectiveness of the software, the project team will aim to make the software as usable as possible.
-Our stakeholder age range is quite vast (from primary school kids to the elderly) so we need to be certain that the mission control software is easily usable by multiple age groups.
+Our stakeholder age range is quite vast (from primary school kids to the elderly) so we need to be certain that the mission control software is easily usable by/for multiple age groups.

 ### Interoperability with Existing Systems
 The mission control software is designed to interpolate with other projects being developed simultaneously.
 These projects are the Rocket Systems Engineering project and the Monte Carlo Rocket Simulation project.
 Our software is not aiming to be interoperable with any other existing systems besides those previously mentioned.